 B. FEDERAL AWARD INFORMATION

-Project Performance Period: Proposed projects should be completed in 60 months or less.
-The Department of State will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the project, and a determination that continued funding would be in the best interest of the U.S. Department of State.
+Grant projects and associated administrative fees generally must be completed and paid within the specified duration.
+The Public Affairs Section will consider applications for continuation grants funded through this NOFO on a noncompetitive basis, subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.

-In order to be eligible to receive an award, all entities must have a unique entity identifier (Data Universal Numbering System/DUNS number from Dun & Bradstreet), as well as a valid registration on www.SAM.gov.
-Please see Section D.3 for information on how to obtain these registrations.
+To be eligible to receive an award, all organizations must have a Data Universal Numbering System (DUNS) number from Dun & Bradstreet.
+Applicants must also have a valid registration on www.SAM.gov, and a valid NCAGE code.
+Please see Section D for information on how to obtain these registrations.

 D. APPLICATION AND SUBMISSION INFORMATION